 When entering the venue, I looked for all possible exits and bathrooms.
 This was wise, as we later found out that they closed some of the exits after the concert was over.
 It was for Billy Joel’s security, but it did cause 31,000 people to leave with only a few exits available.
 I took a mental note of where the security and medical services offices were.
 We also looked at those who were sitting around us.
 I was looking for those who were suspicious or seemed to have been drinking before they arrived.

 While waiting for the concert to start, Jim and I played the “what if…” game.
 What if a big fight broke out?
-What if a bomb exploded?
-What if someone started shooting.
+What if an explosion happened?
+What if someone started shooting?
 We talked about each pretend scenario and what would be the best course of action.
 We noticed at the height of the various fences, walls, and places we could go or hide if we needed too.

 What made this exercise even more interesting is that I had almost completely torn my Achilles tendon 4 months earlier.
 My ankle was definitely still on the mend and this had me look at my situation through different eyes.
 I purposely got seats near the end of the aisle, the hallway out and the exit.
 If an emergency or incident happened, I was not going to get anywhere too fast.
 Thankfully they had golf cart service from the parking lot to the entrance for the elderly and limping people like me.
 Again, if something bad went down, the golf cart driver would have been concerned about his own safety before getting me to my car!